maxlovic/blog/content/papers.md

 Availability: [AMS Journal](http://www.m-hikari.com/ams/ams-2013/ams-137-140-2013/sharabaykoAMS137-140-2013.pdf)

 **Abstract** \
-In this paper we get into detailed overview of intra compression dataflow in HEVC and VP9.
-We describe common and unique stages of both standards.
-Then we carry out experiments with JCT-VC HM and WebM VP9 encoders on intra compression e ciency.
+In this paper, we get into a detailed overview of intra compression dataflow in HEVC and VP9.
+We describe the common and unique stages of both standards.
+Then we carry out experiments with JCT-VC HM and WebM VP9 encoders on intra compression efficiency.
 We also turn some of the HEVC features o to get its data ow as close to VP9 as possible.
-Finally we get into discussion of the e ciency of both codecs, the corresponding standards and their intra compression algorithms.
+Finally, we get into a discussion of the efficiency of both codecs, the corresponding standards, and their intra-compression algorithms.

 ---

-### Next Generation Video Codecs: HEVC, VP9 and Daala
+### Next Generation Video Codecs: HEVC, VP9, and Daala
 SHARABAYKO M.P. \
 XI International Conference MSIT 2013, 13-16 November 2013, pp. 35-37 \
 Availability: [MSIT digest](http://portal.tpu.ru/f_ic/files/science/activities/msit/msit2013.pdf)

 **Abstract**\
-This paper contains a general review of new video compression standards HEVC, VP9 and Daala.
+This paper contains a general review of new video compression standards HEVC, VP9, and Daala.
 Their compression efficiency is studied and compared to AVC.

 ---